Skip to main site content.

 Imagine, it’s 1984 and the school bell finally rings in your last class for the day.
 Your friends run outside, hop into your racy Firebird Pontiac, and tune in to your local rock station.
 Blasting through the speakers is Iron Maiden’s newest single ‘Aces High’, and you rock out of the school parking lot.
 Little did you know, you were headbanging to what would be one of the most celebrated rock bands nearly 35 years later.

-Q & A with Drummer Nicko McBrain of Iron Maiden
+Q & A Interview with Drummer Nicko McBrain of Iron Maiden

 The GRAMMY-award winning heavy metal band is known for being some of the most talented and influential rockers of all time, including the powerful English drummer, Nicko McBrain.